Why does a Meniscus Repair Fail?

 A partial meniscectomy may be recommended in certain patients who have smaller re-tears, tears where the blood supply is poor, or severely shredded meniscal re-tears.
 During this technique, Dr. Provencher will remove only the damaged tissue, while preserving as much healthy tissue as possible.
 It is important to note that Dr. Provencher will preserve as much meniscus as possible to help guarantee a patient does not experience an additional re-tear.

-Recovery and Rehabilitation Following Revision Meniscus Repair
+What is the Recovery Following Revision Meniscus Repair?